Search results for:

 There is a wide variety of types of websites that you can make.
 There are even more tools out there to help with building those sites.
-If you are building a blog, or a personal website, you may consider a Content Management System (CMS).
+If you are building a blog or a personal website, you may consider a Content Management System (CMS).
 These could include WordPress, Joomla, or even Drupal, which are among the most popular.
-However, each of these popular CMS options are limited in what they can or cannot do, and sometimes you simply need a system to help manage the site that still has the freedom to do exactly what you want with it.
+However, each of these popular CMS options is limited in what they can or cannot do, and sometimes you need a system to help manage the site that still has the freedom to do exactly what you want with it.
 This is where Drupal comes to shine – a CMS designed for developers and programmers who needed more freedom than other CMS options provided.

-Drupal has a large library of thousands of plugins to install, and over 2,000 themes to add functionality and design, which allows you to find (or create!) the software and programming you need for your site.
+Drupal has a large library of thousands of plugins to install and over 2,000 themes to add functionality and design, which allows you to find (or create!) the software and programming you need for your site.
 Due to this, it can be designed and respond in the exact way you desire.
-These plugins can assist in making any aspect of your site stand out, or easier to manage to your specifications.
+These plugins can assist in making any aspect of your site stand out or easier to manage to your specifications.
 And should you ever run into issues during development or implementation, Drupal has a discussion board, chat, mailing list, and extensive documentation to assist you.

-Drupal is considered one of the best open source CMS options available, it’s easy to see why it has such high appeal.
-Between its low resource footprint, its high security ratings, and its scalability and customization features and functionality, Drupal appears to sound like one of the best options available to build your website.
+Drupal is considered one of the best open-source CMS options available.
+It's easy to see why it has such high appeal.
+Between its low resource footprint, its high-security ratings, and its scalability and customization features and functionality, Drupal appears to sound like one of the best options available to build your website.
 However, all of these amazing features are locked behind a steep learning curve.
-If you’ve never used Drupal before, be ready to study up and spend the time learning how it works so you can take full advantage of its benefits.
+If you've never used Drupal before, be ready to study up and spend the time learning how it works so you can take full advantage of its benefits.